dmwahl/BQ76PL536A-Arduino-Development-Shield/README.md

 All software will be released as open source in the form of an Arduino library and example sketches.

-Contact: david at evsaresexy dot com or http://www.evsaresexy.com
+Contact: david (dot) wahl at gmail dot com